LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Methods

-To address the limitations of existing training-free methods, we propose \textbf{SvfEye}, a two-stage framework for efficient and adaptive visual-semantic fusion.
-The first stage is a \textit{confidence-based module} that decides \textit{when to fuse} additional local visual information, avoiding unnecessary processing for simple instances.
-The second stage is a \textit{Semantic--Attention Fusion module} that determines \textit{where to fuse} by integrating the semantic intent extracted from the question with the model's spatial attention, ensuring accurate localization of multiple objects.
-Together, these two stages form a pipeline that adaptively fuses local visual regions with global context to enhance reasoning efficiency and accuracy.
-The overall workflow of SvfEye is illustrated in \autoref{fig:framework}.
+To address the limitations of existing training-free methods, we propose \textbf{LookWise}, a two-stage framework for adaptive visual reasoning.
+The first stage is a \textit{confidence-based module} that decides when to crop, avoiding redundant processing for simple instances.
+The second stage is a \textit{semantic-guided localization module} that determines where to crop by integrating the target semantics extracted from the question with the model's spatial attention.
+Together, these two stages enable MLLMs to look more carefully only when needed and at the regions most relevant to the query.
+The overall workflow of LookWise is illustrated in \autoref{fig:framework}.